nhaydendetts/Cloud_Computing-week8_Lab9/README.md

 --op: Expected Value: fetch  REQUIRED

 RETURNS:

 --JSON object of all fields for all contacts in the database or error message

+*****
 SELECT ONE - Selects and returns one contact that matches the provided email address as JSON object

 Call URL: curl SERVER_ADDRESS/?op=fetch&email=email@email.com

 PARAMETERS:

-op: Expected Value: fetch REQUIRED
+--op: Expected Value: fetch REQUIRED

-email: Expected Value: email address of contact you are selecting REQUIRED
+--email: Expected Value: email address of contact you are selecting REQUIRED

 RETURNS:

-JSON object of all fields for selected contact in the database or error message
+--JSON object of all fields for selected contact in the database or error message

 CREATE - Creates new contact record based on provided: Firstname, Lastname, Age, Email, and Zipcode.
 Returns a confirmation message of success or failure